UCLA-VAST/AutoSA/index.md

 ## Tutorial

 This is a tutorial about how to use AutoSA, a polyhedral-based systolic array compiler on FPGA.
-Throughout this tutorial, we will show you how to compile a systolic array described in Xilinx HLS C. You could use Xilinx synthesis tools to synthesize the generated designs and map onto Xilinx FPGAs.
+Throughout this tutorial, we will show you how to generate a systolic array described in Xilinx HLS C. You could use Xilinx synthesis tools to synthesize the generated designs and map them onto Xilinx FPGAs.

-Before we start, please make sure you install AutoSA proper following the guidelines on [AutoSA Repo](https://github.com/UCLA-VAST/AutoSA).
+Before we start, please make sure you install AutoSA properly following the guidelines in [AutoSA repository](https://github.com/UCLA-VAST/AutoSA).
 We have also provided a Docker image that you can use.
 Use the following command to pull the Docker image and run it directly.
 ```
 docker pull whbldhwj/autosa:latest
 ```